archesproject/arches/docker/Readme.md

 Any time you change Arches Dependancies, you will need to re-build your Docker Container.
 The `docker-compose -f .\docker-compose-local.yml build` command will re-build the container for you based upon the `Dockerfile`.
 If your new or updated dependency does not install correctly, you may need to build without cache: `docker-compose -f .\docker-compose-local.yml build --no-cache`

 The volume commands at *point 2* also mounts a settings_local.py into the container.
 This ensures some important settings, e.g. database and Elasticsearch endpoints, can still be set through environment variables. **This settings file may be overwritten by your own settings file, presuming you are including these settings as well.**

+Here is a link to a working [docker-compose-local.yml](https://gist.github.com/jmunowitch/c63fa39be4651b9bf2f0b1abc69f7479) file

 ### Arches Core Development Troubleshoot
 Errors during setting up the Arches container for Development that you may encounter: